BlueQuartzSoftware/simplnx/src/Plugins/SimplnxCore/docs/CropImageGeometry.md

 This **Filter** allows the user to crop a region of interest (ROI) from an **Image Geometry**.
 The input parameters are in units of voxels or physical coordinates.

+## WARNING: NeighborList Removal

+If the option to "Renumber Features" is turn ON and the Cell Feature AttributeMatrix contains any *NeighborList* data arrays, those arrays will be **REMOVED** because those lists are now invalid.
+Re-run the *Find Neighbors* filter to re-create the lists.

 ## Examples

 In the following examples, the following image is being used.